MSOE Veterans Information

 Federal Tuition Assistance

 The Tuition Assistance (TA) program provides financial assistance for voluntary off-duty education programs.
 TA is available for courses that are offered in the classroom or by distance learning and is part of an approved academic degree or certificate program.
+For more information on eligibility and how to apply, download our Tuition Assistance Fact Sheet (PDF).

 How to Apply for Benefits